kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 In order to preserve the behavior of in-development features across multiple releases, feature implementation history should also be preserved in the code base.

+Only sigificant and observable changes in feature capabilities should be across releases.
+We do not want to impose a unreasonable burdon on feature authors.
+Bugs, performance optimizations should not be gated by version.

 Naively, the feature implementations can be gated by version number.
 For example, if `FeatureA` is partially implemented in 1.28 and additional functionality